 In our previous article \cite{beghin2023validation}, we worked on two violas with very different contour lines.
 Our results and discussions with experts clearly allowed us to conclude whether or not the instruments had been reduced.
-With a corpus of 38 instruments, interpretation becomes more difficult.
+With an extended corpus, the interpretation of some of the 38 instruments becomes more difficult.
 Since the spectrum of geometric characteristics is much more varied, the information is sometimes harder to analyse.

-\section{Channel of minima}
+\section{Channel of Minima}

-The channel of minima, already defined in Section \ref{sec:Introduction} and highlighted in red in Figure \ref{fig:Two_reductions}, is a groove carved into the sound board or back of a violin and running around these plates.
+The channel of minima, already defined in Section \ref{sec:Introduction} and highlighted in red in Fig. \ref{fig:Two_reductions}, is a groove carved into the sound board or back of a violin and running around these plates.
 We propose a new approach to calculate this channel, which is intended to be faster, more robust and more faithful to organological reality than the one we developed in \cite{beghin2023validation}.
 In that preliminary study, we were performing planar cuts orthogonal to the contour of the plates and to the plane of symmetry, then approximated the intersection curve (corresponding to the surface of the plate) by a spline and extracted a global minimum from each of these `spline cuts'.
 This procedure was applied to a planar cut every millimetre, for the left and right sides of each plate.
-The planar cuts were made using the Python package \texttt{meshcut}\footnote{\url{https://github.com/julienr/meshcut}}, which is not very computationally efficient. \\
+The planar cuts were made using the Python package \texttt{meshcut}\footnote{\url{https://github.com/julienr/meshcut}}, which is not computationally efficient. \\